 - Lots of sunlight – to encourage growth and photosynthesis

-Autumn and spring are the two seasons which provide the best growing conditions although autumn is ideal.
+Autumn and spring are the two seasons that provide the best growing conditions although autumn is ideal.

 Autumn: The Ideal Time to Plant Grass Seed